mrtambour/sonic-winnow/README.md

-# sonic-winnow music request analyzer experiment
+# sonic winnow music request analyzer experiment

+*May continue working on it or may merge it into another project